three fisher people wading in the river and a rowboat

 UDC Technical Assistance Grants have the following criteria:fireworks

-• Applicants will have a ten (10)-month period to complete their projects and request payment, with no time extensions allowed, so that all projects are finished within the 2024 fiscal year.
-The deadline for municipalities to complete their projects and submit their documentation for reimbursement will be August 16, 2024.
+• Applicants will have a ten (10)-month period to complete their projects and request payment, with no time extensions allowed, so that all projects are finished within the 2026 fiscal year.
+The deadline for grantees to complete their projects and submit their documentation for reimbursement will be August 21, 2026.

 • The UDC member town or township (or its respective county) must be the applicant submitting the application, even if a partnering subcontractor will actually perform the tasks.